Stratification theorems for exponential sums in families: Introduction

+(3) We restrict the indices to define $(X_{j,a})$ to $j\leq n$ instead of $j\leq n+r$ because, for $a$ outside of~$A$, the relative dimension of $X_{j,a}$ would be $<0$, and hence these are empty.
+In further statements below, we will omit the restriction $j\leq n$ for simplicity. \end{remark}

-We believe that this theorem is already suitable for a number of applications.
-However, for the motivating problem of Bonolis, Pierce and Woo, and for the more general question of analytic uniformity, it is not sufficient because one wants to handle \emph{all} parameters, and not all but those in a codimension one subvariety.
-This leads us to the following generalization of the previous theorem, where the parameter variety is not assumed to be all of~$\Aa^r_{\Zz}$, but can possibly be smaller.
+We believe that this theorem will be useful in a number of applications.
+However, in the motivating problem of Bonolis, Pierce and Woo, and for the more general question of analytic uniformity, it is not sufficient because one wants to handle \emph{all} parameters, and not only those outside of a codimension one subscheme.
+To handle this, we will need the following generalization of the previous theorem, where the parameter space is not assumed to be all of~$\Aa^r_{\Zz}$, but can possibly be smaller.
+Apart from this, the statement is identical.